-Thames Water Utilities Finance plc (the "Company") is a public limited company, limited by shares, incorporated and domiciled in the United Kingdom under the Companies Act 2006.
+Thames Water Utilities Finance plc (the "Company") is a public limited company incorporated and domiciled in the United Kingdom.
+The Company is limited by shares issued to shareholders.
 The trading address and address of the registered office is Clearwater Court, Vastern Road, Reading, Berkshire, RG1 8DB.